estruyf/blog-content/content/posts/2025-11-25-my-real-world-journey-with-ai-code-review-a-look-at-github-copilot-coderabbit-and-macroscope.md

 For me as a developer, this was interesting because it provides a bridge to the less technical members of the team.
 The dashboard gives product and project managers a high-level overview of a project's pulse: code commits, review velocity, open issues, and more.
 With integrations for tools like [Jira](https://www.atlassian.com/software/jira) and [Slack](https://slack.com/), it becomes a valuable hub for team-wide coordination.

-{{< blockquote type="note" text="Coderabbit provides similar reports on their website/dashboard.
+{{< blockquote type="note" text="CodeRabbit provides similar reports on their website/dashboard.
 Getting started also felt different across the tools.
-With Coderabbit it was very quick.
+With CodeRabbit it was very quick.
 I mostly had to hook it up and it was ready to run, so I spent less time in the website configuring things.
 Macroscope took a bit longer to configure initially, but it's making huge improvements to its onboarding and configuration experience." >}}

 # The quirks and realities of AI review